← Back to Glossary

 • State unfair competition and deceptive trade practices claims

-• Criminal counterfeiting (Trademark Counterfeiting Act) — for willful trafficking in goods using counterfeit marks, with penalties up to 10 years' imprisonment and fines up to $2 million for individuals
+• Criminal counterfeiting (Trademark Counterfeiting Act) — for willful trafficking in goods using counterfeit marks, with penalties up to 10 years imprisonment and $2 million in fines for individuals

 Traditional vs. Automated Enforcement